FredCoen/recover-ether/README.md

 cargo run --bin generate_calldata <owner_address> <salt>
 ```

-_Note:_ An EVM address is 20 bytes long, so it can take up to 2^160 attempts to brute force the salt to get the target address.
-This is probably not feasible.

-Finally deploy RetrieveEther with the generated calldata:
+Finally deploy RetrieveEther by running:

 ```
 make deploy-retriever <calldata>
 ```

-You can now simply call withdraw() method on the RetrieveEther contract from the owner address you used above.
+Call the withdraw() method on the RetrieveEther contract from the owner you have set above.